JaydeepAgravat/SmartCode/README.md

 #### Feature Engineering

 - `id`: Extracting the problem numbers (IDs) from the title, which can be useful for organizing and analyzing the data.
-- `page_number`: it denotes the specific page on the website where the LeetCode problem appears.
+- `page_number`: it denotes the specific page on the website where the LeetCode problem appear.
-- `no_similar_questions`: extracting a numerical feature from the similar_questions column that represents the number of similar questions no_similar_questions.
+- `no_similar_questions`: extracting a numerical feature from the similar_questions column that represents the number of similar questions.

 #### Data Format Conversion and Data Type Conversion